-As a software-hybrid module, the module must rely on the physical characteristics of the host systems i.e. the VMware Edge devices.
-The physical boundary of the cryptographic module is defined by the hard enclosure around the host systems on which it runs.
-The host systems consist of integrated circuits of the system board, processor, RAM, hard disk, device case and power supply.
+As a software module, the module must rely on the physical characteristics of the host system.
+The physical boundary of the cryptographic module is defined by the hard enclosure around the host system on which it runs.
+The host system consists of integrated circuits of the system board, processor, RAM, hard disk, device case, power supply, and fans.
 See Figure 1 below for a block diagram of the host system.